superchauzette/QtouchLib/README.md

-Qtouch : AT42QT1070 capteur capacitif
+Qtouch : AT42QT1070 Touch Sensor IC
 ======
 ## In English